limepepper/raspberry-pi-factory-reset/README.md

 The pi will then reboot back to a fresh installation of Raspbian.
 The script sets up the restored raspbian so ssh is running and available.

+### Note on image sizes

+These zipped images contain a copy of the original root partition, a pristine copy of the rootfs, and a recovery partition.
+So they are at least 2 times the original size.

 ### Other information